reifjulian/reifjulian.github.io/guide.md

 1. Automate the creation of tables and figures
 1. Produce a replication folder suitable for publication

 Two simple examples of polished analyses accompany this guide.
 You can download and run those analyses yourself to assess how easy (or not!) it is to replicate them.
 The first example assumes you have a working installation of Stata.
-The second assumes you also have a working installation of R.
+The second assumes you also have a working installation of *R*.
-1. Example 1: Simple Stata analysis that produces figures and LaTeX tables
+1. Example 1: Stata analysis that produces figures and LaTeX tables
 1. Example 2: Same as example 1, but also incorporates a supplemental R analysis automated in Stata

 1. toc1